David Maister - Professional Business, Professional Life

 It’s not easy to do, but this sort of feedback has been the best development advice I have received.
 The people I lead are the best judges of my leadership skills – not me, and certainly not my manager.

-posted on Thursday, July 13, 2006
+posted on July 13, 2006

-Jennifer Davis said
+Jennifer Davis said:

 Guts is often mistaken with having “no fear.”
 The truth is that guts is being able to see that there is more to fear in not saying or doing something, than in saying or doing something.
 In other words, having the guts to take an action requires a person to fear the status quo more than the confrontation or the change.
 How much people fear confrontation and change is highly personal and highly personality dependent.
 Some people have low thresholds and others have high.